abelbarreira/plan_mauritius/plan_mauritius.md

 - Option 2: In the beach, in e.g. Albion, not so far way from the office:
   - [315€, 15min (or less) to the Beach, 20min by car to the office](https://www.airbnb.com/rooms/38558443?adults=2&location=Mauritius&check_in=2022-03-02&check_out=2022-03-25&previous_page_section_name=1001&federated_search_id=9eadc50c-bc56-4822-85c3-319252b19d36).
   - [758€, 20min (or less) to the Beach, 25min by car to the office](https://www.airbnb.com/rooms/18689434?adults=2&location=Mauritius&check_in=2022-03-02&check_out=2022-03-25&previous_page_section_name=1001&federated_search_id=caea6dc4-25fa-42c8-a3f2-b726d70e20b1).
-  - `todo` find other options around this area.
 - Option 3: In the beach, far from away the office (cheaper):
   - Flic en Flac:
     - ~~[498€:  4min (or less) to the Beach, 40min by car to the office](https://www.airbnb.com/rooms/42735237?adults=2&location=Mauritius&check_in=2022-03-02&check_out=2022-03-25&previous_page_section_name=1001&federated_search_id=f347461f-5d28-4117-9c8f-4006cf1ce251)~~.